dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 then only after 24 hours so the community has a chance to comment on the changes.

+#### Skip raising version

+It is possible to tell the CI build pipeline (GitVersion) to not raise the version when merging a pull request, e.g. when updating the CHANGELOG.md after a release.
+When merging the pull request just enter `+semver:skip` preferably in the commit description, but also works in the commit message.

 #### Skip CI on merge

-It is possible to skip running the CI pipeline when merging a patch change, e.g. updating the CHANGELOG.md after a release.
+It is possible to skip running the CI pipeline when merging a pull request, e.g. updating the CHANGELOG.md after a release.
 When merging the pull request just enter `[skip ci]` preferably in the commit description, but also works in the commit message.